pancsta/asyncmachine-go/pkg/machine/README.md

 ## Examples

-All examples and benchmarks can be found in [/examples](), including ports of Temporal workflows.
+All examples and benchmarks can be found in [/examples](/examples/README.md).

 ## Tools